 How Is an Arm Lift Performed?

 This procedure involves a lengthy incision; this is unavoidable.
-Dr. Barrera usually makes an incision that runs on the underside of the upper arm, running from the underarm to the elbow.
+Dr. Ruff usually makes an incision that runs on the underside of the upper arm, running from the underarm to the elbow.
 Through this incision, he is able to remove excess fat pockets with liposuction.
 He then repositions and tightens the underlying muscle tissue, and trims away excess skin.

-As mentioned above, Dr. Barrera may be able to avoid the need for the lengthy incision with a minimal-incision technique.
+As mentioned above, Dr. Ruff may be able to avoid the need for the lengthy incision with a minimal-incision technique.
 In this method, he makes a few small incisions near the underarm, in lieu of one long incision on each arm.
 This method, while creating much less scarring, doesn’t allow the same degree of overall tightening.
 For most patients, especially if they’ve spent lots of time poolside in the Houston sun, a traditional arm lift is the only option to achieve the slimmer upper arms they seek.

 What Are the Risks Involved with an Arm Lift?

 This is a surgical procedure, so it involves the same risks as with any surgery: excessive bleeding, poor wound healing, potential infection, and the like.
-Due to the lengthy incision required, it’s important to follow Dr. Barrera’s recovery instructions to the letter and to not place any stress on your incisions.
+Due to the lengthy incision required, it’s important to follow Dr. Ruff’s recovery instructions to the letter and to not place any stress on your incisions.
 This will ensure the incisions heal smoothly and cleanly.

 Otherwise, this is a low-risk procedure.
 The upper arms involve large muscles and limited nerve exposure, so tightening the area up is a relatively straightforward procedure.
 Our patients from across the Houston area are very satisfied with their results from these procedures.